PEARLY PAPULES OF THE CORONA OF THE GLANS

 • Medical follow-up : report any abnormal developments immediately.

-Unfortunately, these natural methods are not an effective alternative to medical treatments.
+Unfortunately, these natural methods are not a gentle alternative to medical treatments and are not effective.

 Results before / after pearly penile papules treatment